JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/basics-hello-world/README.md

 ## Projects structure

-Before addressing the examples, a preliminar understanding of how a project is structured is required.
+Before addressing the examples, a preliminary understanding of how a project is structured is required.
 At the top of a project directory, several folders can be found.
 The following are the minimal required:

 - `code`: It holds all flows part of a project.
 Every flow - implemented in Agama language - resides in a separate file with `.flow` extension